awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 + Logs can be maintained and accessed regardless of the status of the instance\.
 + Access to other CloudWatch features such as metrics and alarms\.

-For information about monitoring Session Manager activity, see [Auditing and Logging Session Activity](session-manager-logging-auditing.md)\.
+For information about monitoring Session Manager activity, see [Auditing and logging session activity](session-manager-logging-auditing.md)\.

-## Migrate Windows Server Instance Log Collection to the CloudWatch agent<a name="monitoring-cloudwatch-agent-migrate"></a>
+## Migrate Windows Server instance log collection to the CloudWatch agent<a name="monitoring-cloudwatch-agent-migrate"></a>

 If you are currently using SSM Agent on supported Windows Server instances to send SSM Agent log files to Amazon CloudWatch Logs, you can use Systems Manager to migrate from SSM Agent to the CloudWatch agent as your log collection tool, as well as migrate your configuration settings\.